 Summary

 The hospitality industry is a vibrant and dynamic one, but it can also be challenging.
-For those who work tirelessly to create memorable experiences for others, it’s essential to prioritise their mental well-being.
+For those who work tirelessly to create memorable experiences for others, it’s essential to prioritise their mental wellbeing.

-If you would like to find out more about The Burnt Chef Project, please visit their website.
+To learn more about The Burnt Chef Project, please visit their website.